GASTRIC BAND RISKS & COMPLICATIONS

 As with any surgical procedure, potential risks and complications can occur.
 Although these problems rarely happen, it’s important to know the facts.

-If you're considering the REALIZE® Band*, we encourage you to attend an information seminar offered by a REALIZE Band* trained surgeon.
+If you're considering a gastric band, we encourage you to attend an information seminar offered by a trained surgeon.

 Risks associated with gastric banding

 - Migration of implant (band erosion, band slippage, port displacement)

 - Tubing-related complications (port disconnection, tubing)